 8. Your purpose comes to you in steps.

 Though we aren't privy to our entire story, we can always ask for the next right step.
 For this reason our purpose comes to us in stages.
 A few years ago I had an overwhelming sense I was going to write a book.
 I wasn't yet in a space where I honoured my own intuition so I reached out and asked an intuitive if what I was sensing was true.
 They replied with, "you will most definitely write a book but I can't tell you what it's going to be about because you need to grow to understand that."
-I forgot about this interaction until last night when I was working on my e-book!
+I forgot about this interaction until last night when I was fixing some things in my ebook.
 I had a moment of overwhelm when I realized I was writing a book about something I had no idea about just a few years ago when I asked for the intuitive's clarification.
 I wouldn't be writing this book if I didn't align with my purpose step-by-step (by taking the next right step) so I could learn the information I need to produce this product.
 How cool is that!
 Don't stress about the details, lean into the next step.

 9. Your purpose is unique to you.

 When I first started this site I assumed I'd be working with 20-something women who were young professionals working towards a career in social work / therapy.
 I actually work with doctors, business men, real-estate investors, engineers, nurses, and so many other men and women who were nowhere near my radar.
 "Life purpose" is a word thrown around a lot in the self-help world, especially among coaches and therapists, but life purpose isn't limited to the self-help community.
-We ALL have a purpose and we all have a unique combination of personality, skill-set, history, education (formal / informal /or both), pain, that comes together to set us up perfectly for the purpose we are meant to live out.
+We ALL have a purpose and we all have a unique combination of personality, skill-set, history, education (formal/informal/or both), pain, that comes together to set us up perfectly for the purpose we are meant to live out.

 Instead of trying to fit yourself in a 'life purpose' box, challenge what it means to have a life purpose and take time to reflect on who you are and how all those beautiful parts of your being can align with the desires of your heart to build something only you can build because of who you are, what you have experienced and what you can personally do to better this world.